Research Interests

 Core Research Areas

-My research program is built on three interconnected pillars:
+My research program is built on four interconnected pillars:

 - Aging & Cognitive Neuroscience: Characterizing how age-related changes in the Locus Coeruleus (LC) and its associated neural circuits impact cognitive functions, with a focus on identifying potential biomarkers for neurodegenerative disorders.